Using Rel=Canonical Tag For SEO-Friendly Cross-Domain Duplicate Content

 How Do Canonical Tags Differ From 301 (Permanent) Redirect?

 In many cases, canonical tags pass link equity (PageRank, Authority, etc.) much like 301 (permanent) redirects.
-However, canonical tags and 301 redirects create two vastly different results for search crawlers and site visitors alike.
-For example, if you use 301 redirect to redirect one page to another, then human visitors will automatically be taken to the second page – without ever seeing the initial page.
+However, canonical URLs and 301 redirects create two vastly different results for search crawlers and site visitors alike.
+For example, if you use 301 redirect to redirect one page to another, then human visitors will automatically be taken to the preferred URL page – without ever seeing the initial page.
 If you use canonical tags for the same page redirect, however, search engines will understand that the second page is canonical – but human visitors can visit both URLs, should they so choose.

 How to Correctly Handle Duplicate Content With Canonical Tags